STEllAR-GROUP/hpx/docs/sphinx/manual/running_on_batch_systems.rst

    # environment variables as usual.
    $@

-Now, we invoke this script using the |pbsdsh| tool:
+Now, the script is invoked using the |pbsdsh| tool:

 .. code-block:: bash